tsackton/taelgarverse/docs/groups/chardonian-organizations/eightfold-flame.md

 </div>

-The Eightfold Flame is a group of anti-chalyte activists that emerged in the aftermath of the defeat of Apollyon, the fall of the Cleansed, and the ~Chardon-Dunmar War~.
+The Eightfold Flame is a group of anti-chalyte activists that emerged in the aftermath of the defeat of Apollyon, the fall of the Cleansed, and the [Chardon-Dunmar War](<../../events/1700s/chardon-dunmar-war.md>).